bcit-ci/CodeIgniter/user_guide_src/source/database/forge.rst

 Database Forge Class
 ####################

-The Database Forge Class contains functions that help you manage your database.
+The Database Forge Class contains methods that help you manage your database.

 .. contents:: Table of Contents